-1. The hearing was called at 1:16 PM on 28 September 2021 via teleconference.
-2. The applicant, [REDACTED] was represented at the hearing by [REDACTED], hereinafter referred to as "the landlord", and a letter of authorization is on file.
-3. The respondent, [REDACTED] hereinafter referred to as "the tenant", did not participate.
+1. The hearing was called at 9:15 AM on 21 September 2022 via teleconference.
+2. The applicant, [REDACTED], hereinafter referred to as "the landlord", participated in the hearing.
+His spouse, [REDACTED] ("[REDACTED]"), was also in attendance.
+3. The respondent, [REDACTED], hereinafter referred to as "the tenant", did not participate.